Wednesday, February 11, 2026

 Lily on Acceptance:

 pg125 - Gishta's acceptance of me was gradual: hard won and mighty.
 Though she was Sheik Jami's favorite wife, as an Oromo she had once been on the outside herself.
 And it was for that reason that her resistance to me had been far greater than that of many other women.
-When you've fought long and hard for it (acceptance), belonging can come to mean despising those who don't (fight long and heard for acceptance).
+When you've fought long and hard for it (acceptance), belonging can come to mean despising those who don't (fight long and hard for acceptance).

 pg126 - Once you step inside, history has to be rewritten to include you.
 A fiction develops, a story that weaves you into the social fabric, giving you roots and a local identity.
 You are assimilated, and in erasing your differences and making you one of their own, the community can maintain belief in its wholeness and purity.
 After two or three generations, nobody remembers the story is fiction.
 It has become fact.
 And this is how history is made.